 Can I earn credit at F&M by scoring well on Advanced Placement (AP) subject exams in high school?

 Franklin & Marshall College participates in the Advanced Placement Program of the College Entrance Examination Board.
-A student who takes an Advanced Placement examination is awarded credit if the subject material of the Advanced Placement course and examination is comparable to the material covered in an elementary course offered at the College.
+A student who takes an Advanced Placement examination is awarded credit if the subject material of the Advanced Placement course and examination is comparable to the material covered in an introductory course offered at the College.
 Franklin & Marshall awards credit to students who score a minimum of 4 on the Advanced Placement examination.
 The Language Studies requirement at Franklin & Marshall College may be met by earning a score of 4 or above on the AP examination in a foreign language.

 When a student is awarded advanced placement credit, the credit is entered into the student’s transcript, but no letter grade is assigned.
 A student may be awarded more than one credit in certain cases at the discretion of the department concerned.
 A student cannot, however, be granted more than one credit for the same work (e.g., obtaining a 4 or 5 on the AP Calculus exam, and taking Calculus I at F&M. Only one credit would be awarded.)
 If a student is officially enrolled at the end of the second week of classes for a course at F&M for which advanced placement has been awarded, the student forfeits the AP credit.
 There is no limit to the number of AP credits a student can earn, but 16 course credits must be earned at the College over the four years, and 21 credits must be earned with standard grades.